DeepPavlovAdmin/convai/README.md

 # Timeline
-- **Stage 1** will take place from July 7, 2020 -- September 9, 2020.
-Up until September 9, 2020 participants will be able to submit their models (source code) and solutions to be evaluated on the test set using automated metrics (which we will run on our servers).
+- **Stage 1** will take place from July 7, 2020 -- ~~September 9, 2020~~ September 16, 2020.
+Up until ~~September 9, 2020~~ September 16, 2020 participants will be able to submit their models (source code) and solutions to be evaluated on the test set using automated metrics (which we will run on our servers).
 The current leaderboards will be visible to everyone.
-- **Stage 2** will start on September 10, 2020.
-On September 10, 2020  the source code submission system will be locked, and the best performing systems will be evaluated over the next month using crowd workers.
+- **Stage 2** will start on ~~September 10, 2020~~ September 17 2020.
+On ~~September 10, 2020~~ September 17 2020 the run submission for Stage 1 will be locked, and the best teams will be invited to submit their codes for the second stage to be evaluated over the next month using crowd workers.

 Winners will be announced at SCAI@EMNLP2020 which will take place in November 19-20 (exact details TBD).